- Open Access

 IMRT and 3D-CRT plan parameters derived from the same patient were tested for statistically significant difference using the Wilcoxon matched pairs test.
 All P values were two-tailed.
 No correction for multiple testing was used.

-Relevant plan parameters of tangential beam IMRT versus tangential beam 3D-CRT of the adjuvant radiotherapy of the chest wall in unselected postmastectomy breast cancer patients.
+Table 2 compares plan parameters of opposed tangential beam IMRT with conventional 3D-CRT for the adjuvant radiotherapy of the chest wall in 20 unselected consecutive breast cancer patients after mastectomy.
+Figure 1 demonstrates typical dose distributions of an IMRT and 3D-CRT plan of the same patient.

 Concerning the PTV (chest wall), tangential beam IMRT significantly improved the conformity index compared to 3D-CRT.
 The maximum and mean dose was higher in the IMRT plans, but the differences were small (about 1%).
 The Homogeneity Index was not significantly different between the IMRT and 3D-CRT plans.